oliver-ni/discord-ext-menus-views/README.md

 pip install git+https://github.com/oliver-ni/discord-ext-menus-views
 ```

+For maximum compatibility, this library does not list discord.py as a dependency.
+You must provide it yourself.

 ## Usage

 This library provides two classes, `ViewMenu` and `ViewMenuPages`, which replace `Menu` and `MenuPages`, respectively.
 These classes aim to be as close as possible to the original classes, but use views (buttons) instead of reactions.